-- 28. Approximately 800 D. mawsoni otoliths collected by observers from New Zealand vessels have been selected for ageing each year, and used to construct annual area-specific age-length keys (ALKs).
-Age data were available from 1999 to 2014, but were not yet available for 2015.
+- 28. Approximately 800 D. mawsoni otoliths collected by observers from New Zealand vessels have been selected for ageing each year, and used to construct annual area-specific agelength keys (ALKs).
+Age data were available from 1999 to 2016, but were not yet available for 2017.
 In the Ross Sea, annual ALKs for each sex were applied to the shelf/slope fisheries and the north fishery separately.
-The annual ALKs were applied to the scaled length-frequency distributions for each year to produce annual catch-at-age distributions (WG-FSA-15/36). - 29.
-Although the length-frequency distribution of the toothfish catch in the north of the Ross Sea fishery has been reasonably stable over time, there has been a change in the mean age of males and females in the catch in the north with a slight increase in the early years followed by a decline since 2005 (WG-FSA-15/36).
+The annual ALKs were applied to the scaled length-frequency distributions for each year to produce annual catch-at-age distributions (WG-FSA-17/07). - 29.
+Although the length-frequency distribution of the toothfish catch in the north of the Ross Sea fishery has been reasonably stable over time, there has been a change in the mean age of males and females in the catch in the north with a slight increase in the early years followed by a decline since 2005 (WG-FSA-17/07).
 The mean age of the catch in the slope and shelf fisheries have varied over time with no obvious trends. - 30.
-There has been a substantial increase in the proportion of males in the north, and to a much lesser extent on the slope and shelf, over time (WG-FSA-15/36) even after discounting the first two years' data (which are likely to be unrepresentative because fishing occurred mainly in shallow water in SSRU 881G).
+There has been an increase in the proportion of males in the north, and to a much lesser extent on the slope and shelf, over time (WG-FSA-17/07) even after discounting the first two years' data (which are likely to be unrepresentative because fishing occurred mainly in shallow water in SSRU 881G).